Medically Reviewed By:

 What Happens During a Drug Test?

-- Hair Analysis: drug testing through this method is done using a sample of your hair.
+Hair Analysis: drug testing through this method is done using a sample of your hair.
 Similar to a blood test, this is also a test you won’t see used frequently.
-The hair analysis results are not reliable, even though they can detect leftover drugs for up to a year.
-Surprisingly, hair analysis can be done using hair from almost any part of the body that is at least an inch in length.
+The hair analysis results are unreliable, even though they can detect leftover drugs for up to a year.
+Surprisingly, hair analysis can be done using hair from almost any part of the body at least an inch in length.

 Before testing, be sure to let the providers know of any prescription drugs, medicines, or supplements you are currently on.